cisagov/ScubaGear/README.md

 If a tenant does not have the licenses listed above, the report will display a non-compliant output for those policies.

-> [!NOTE]
-> DOD endpoints are included, but have not been tested.
+> **NOTE**: DOD endpoints are included, but have not been tested.
 Please open an issue if you encounter bugs.

 ## Getting Started